-The Football League consults at national level with the Football Supporters' Federation, is a member of Level Playing Field (formerly the National Association of Disabled Supporters) and the Consultative Committee of Supporters Direct, contributing to discussion and responding to issues in order to improve supporters' experience and enjoyment of the game.
+The Football League consults at national level with the Football Supporters' Federation and Supporters Direct and is a member of Level Playing Field (formerly the National Association of Disabled Supporters), contributing to discussion and responding to issues in order to improve supporters' experience and enjoyment of the game.

-The League also has representation on the National Kick it Out Advisory Group and continues to develop ways to consult with other football bodies and Government.
+The League also has representation on the Kick it Out Professional Game Guidance Group and continues to develop ways to consult with other football bodies and Government.

 The following policies apply in respect of these Football League events:

 The League continues to strive for wider access to matches by offering a broad range of ticket prices.

 The Football League will endeavour to allocate 80% of the available tickets to the two clubs competing in the final.

 Concessions will be available to junior supporters (16 years and under) and senior citizens (age determined in accordance with the ticketing policy of the competing clubs).

 Designated places will be available for disabled spectators in wheelchairs and their carers.
 These tickets will be distributed by the two clubs competing in the Final, at a cost equivalent to the relevant price for the area they are in and provide a personal assistant space free of charge (where a PA is required).

 Ambulant disabled supporters tickets will also be available.
 Again these tickets will be distributed by the two clubs competing in the Final, at a cost equivalent to the relevant price for the area they are in and provide a personal assistant space free of charge (where a PA is required).